dsaliberti/Crew/README.md

 ✅ in the detail screen2 the user can change back the navigation, see a title and labels for the contact fields: first_name, surname, address, phone_number, email, createdAt and updatedAt

 ### Should
-- the contact should have an adorable avatar
+✅ the contact should have an adorable avatar

 ### Would be good
-- store local data using sqlite or realm databases
+✅ store local data using realm database

 ### The tests should cover
 - get remote fail